seippolf/seippolf/README.md

 # About Me
 I'm a Computer Science undergraduate student at the University of Arizona.
-In my free time I like watching Sci-Fi, Rubik's cubes, and working on personal projects such as [my website](http://justinmjoh.com).
+In my free time I like watching Sci-Fi, Rubik's cubes, and working on personal projects.

 ### Experience
 * Python